-After all, the UK Telegraph recaps it best by saying bite-size Belize has long been overshadowed by the neighboring Mexico to the north and the Caribbean to the east.
-Though fast forward to the twenties, Belize is a shining tourist destination wooing visitors with its diverse culinary scene, Caribbean charm and ancient American history.
-Belize is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second longest barrier reef.
+After all, the UK Telegraph recaps it best by saying bite-size Belize has long been overshadowed by neighboring Mexico to the north and the Caribbean to the east.
+Though fast forward to the twenties, Belize is a shining tourist destination wooing visitors with its diverse culinary scene, Caribbean charm, and ancient American history.
+Belize is the only nation in Central America without a Pacific coastline, boasting over 200 islands and the world’s second-longest barrier reef.
 Perhaps the most extraordinary natural wonder to discover on a trip to Belize is the Great Blue Hole, one of the world’s most famous scuba diving sites.

 Direct Routes to Belize, with a layover in Mexico

 While AeroMexico was one of the 12 international carriers offering direct flights from Mexico City (MEX) to Belize (BZE)—which began in November 2018—service remains suspended.
 From the UK, flights travel via hubs in the US – including New York and Atlanta.
 The quickest one-stop flight takes just under 16 hours.
-However, travelers from the UK, France, the Netherlands and many other parts of Europe wishing to access Belize can do so at reopening.
+However, travelers from the UK, France, the Netherlands, and many other parts of Europe wishing to access Belize can do so at the reopening.
 Tropic Air, a domestic airline in Belize servicing 6 international destinations, resumes service to Cancun, Mexico (CUN) as of October 12.
 Meanwhile, the direct route from Cancun to Belize is an alternative flight route to consider other than through the USA.
 Initially, flights will operate twice weekly, on Mondays and Fridays; the direct service has a flight time of 1 hour 45 minutes.
 Reservations are now available on TropicAir.com.